JordMim/LOG8415E/tp2/README.md

 # LOG8415E - Assignment 2

-Instructions on how to launch our environment and tests are available in the [tp2.pdf](tp2.pdf) file.

 ## Dependencies:

 You need to have Python 3 and AWS CLI installed on your machine.
 Please refer to [this](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [this](https://docs.python-guide.org/starting/install3/linux/) in order to install them.